serverless/serverless/CONTRIBUTING.md

 1. Write a deprecation log with help of `serverless._logDeprecation` util.

-Log should be written only if deprecated functionality is used.
-If applicable (to given case) deprecation log should be reported, after service configuration is fully resolved, but before any command logic is run.
-This can be achieved by attaching to `initialize` hook ([example](https://github.com/serverless/serverless/blob/134db21ed27874ae64db1c8964523b5b5ae6c2bf/lib/plugins/aws/package/compile/events/cloudFront.js#L197-L222)).
+This log should be written only if deprecated functionality is used.
+If applicable (to a given case) the deprecation log should be reported, after service configuration is fully resolved, but before any command logic is run.
+This can be achieved by attaching to the `initialize` hook ([example](https://github.com/serverless/serverless/blob/134db21ed27874ae64db1c8964523b5b5ae6c2bf/lib/plugins/aws/package/compile/events/cloudFront.js#L197-L222)).

 `serverless._logDeprecation` accepts two arguments:

 - `code` (e.g. `DEPRECATED_FEATURE_NAME`).
-Created to identify log programmatically, also used to construct link on documentation page
+Created to identify the log programmatically.
+This is also used to construct a link on the documentation page.
-- `message` Deprecation message to be displayed to the user
+- `message` Deprecation message to be displayed to the user.

-2. Document introduced deprecation at `docs/deprecations.md` (new deprecation should be listed as **first** and follow the format of other documented deprecations)
+2. Document introduced deprecations at `docs/deprecations.md`.
+New deprecation should be listed as **first** and follow the format of other documented deprecations.

 ### Service configuration validation